Skip to content

 See also: Deriva-ML: A Continuous FAIRness Approach to Reproducible Machine Learning Models (Li et al., 2024, IEEE e-Science).

-To start a new deriva-ml project, use the deriva-ml-model-template repository.
+Bootstrap a new experiment from the deriva-ml-model-template repository.
 It provides:

 • Hydra-zen configuration scaffolding